GusDev0258/55DSW-Livraria-back-end/README.md

 # 📚 Bookstore Backend

 This is the backend part of the Bookstore project developed for the Web Development class at Universidade do Estado de Santa Catarina.
-The backend is built using Java Spring Boot with JPA and PostgreSQL and managed with Maven.
+The backend is built using Java Spring Boot with JPA and PostgreSQL, managed with Maven, and secured using JWT Token and Spring Security.

 ## Getting Started 🚀